Outlaw (TV series)

 Outlaw is an American legal drama television series created by John Eisendrath that aired on NBC.
 The one-hour courtroom drama stars Jimmy Smits as a Supreme Court Justice, Cyrus Garza, who resigns from the bench and returns to private practice in an elite law firm where Claire Sax, love interest to Garza, is a powerful senior partner.
 As part of the deal, the firm has an ex–Supreme Court Justice on their staff of lawyers and Garza is allowed to pick his team and the cases he works.

 The series premiered on Wednesday, September 15, 2010 (a day earlier in Canada), and began airing on Fridays beginning September 24.
-On October 11, 2010, NBC cancelled the series after one season before the series finale aired on November 13, 2010.
+On October 11, 2010, NBC canceled the series after only four episodes had aired, due to low ratings.
+The series finale later aired on November 13, 2010.

 Development and production

 The series was originally titled Rough Justice, and then briefly Garza.
 NBC green-lit the pilot, which was written by John Eisendrath, in late January 2010.
 In mid February, Terry George signed on to direct the pilot.

 Jesse Bradford was the first actor cast in early March.
 Jimmy Smits was cast next to headline the drama.
 Carly Pope and David Ramsey came on board a few days later.
 Filming for the pilot took place in late March and April, with some exterior shots done in Philadelphia, Pennsylvania and neighboring Bensalem, Atlantic City, New Jersey, and in the Arlington, Virginia area.

 NBC announced in mid-May 2010 that the network had picked up the pilot for the 2010–11 season.
 The series was expected to be produced in Los Angeles.

 On October 6, NBC announced it had placed production of the series on hiatus due to low ratings for the first three episodes.
 The hiatus became permanent after ratings failed to improve for the October 8 broadcast.
 Eight of the planned thirteen episodes have been produced.

 Four episodes had aired when NBC announced Outlaw's cancellation.
 The remaining four were burned off on Saturdays through November 13.